HypixelDev/PublicAPI/README.md

 #### Transports

-We include two built in options communicating with the Hypixel API, you can include either of these or even include the core API directly and create your own instance of HypixelHTTPClient.
+We include three built-in options for communicating with the Hypixel API, you can include either of these or even include the core API directly and create your own instance of HypixelHTTPClient.

 * [Apache HttpClient Transport](hypixel-api-transport-apache/README.md)
 * [Unirest Java Transport](hypixel-api-transport-unirest/README.md)
+* [Project Reactor Transport](hypixel-api-transport-reactor/README.md) (automatic rate-limiting by default)

 ### Dependencies